kuzzleio/documentation/src/api/1/controller-memory-storage/sinterstore/index.md

 ## Response

-Return the number of values stored in the destination key.
+Returns the number of values stored in the destination key.

 ```javascript
 {